Richard M. Clark: Military career

 Clark is a command pilot, with more than 4,200 combined hours in the B-1 Lancer, EC-135 Looking Glass, KC-135 Stratotanker, T-1 Jayhawk, T-38 Talon, T-6 Texan II, and Learjet C-21.
 Four hundred of his flight hours have been in combat, and he received the Distinguished Flying Cross for extraordinary achievement and courage in the Global War on Terror.
 His initial flying assignment after pilot training was the Looking Glass in 1988 at Offutt AFB, then moved to the B-1 in 1991 at McConnell AFB.

 From 2010 to 2012, Clark served as the Commandant of Cadets at the United States Air Force Academy.
 In 2016, Clark took command of the Third Air Force at Ramstein Air Base, Germany, and in 2018, he was named Deputy Air Force Chief of Staff for Strategic Deterrence and Nuclear Integration.

 In July 2020, U.S. president Donald Trump nominated Clark to become the next Superintendent of the United States Air Force Academy, succeeding Jay Silveria.
 He began his duties on September 23, becoming the first black Superintendent to lead the institution.
+Clark retired from the Air Force in June 2024, with Major General Thomas P. Sherman succeeding him as acting Superintendent.

+Civilian career

+On November 10, 2023, the College Football Playoff announced that Clark had been chosen to serve as its next executive director, succeeding its retiring founding director Bill Hancock.